Minoan seals: Subjects depicted

 Some seals are carved on more than one face, as many as eight in one case.
 Some have Minoan hieroglyphs.
 Most early seals carry geometric patterns or plant-like designs.
 Birds and animals, both land and marine, generally appear rather earlier than human figures.
 Mythological and fantastic creatures such as the griffin, sphinx and Minoan Genius also appear.
 Figurative designs gradually become more complicated, to include dance and goddesses.
 One common iconographic motif in Minoan art, especially frescoes, is bull-leaping; the example illustrated shows leapers and a bull.
 Other themes are varied, including for example: 'pottery and a plant'-(with 5 moon/planet crescents), 'confronted-goats', and a 'single bird'.

 Impression of seal from Early Minoan III; designs like this are thought to represent buildings, probably rustic shrines.

-In a large group of sealings from the palace at Phaistos that seem to be early MM II, or around 1800 BC, over two thirds of the nearly 300 designs abstract patterns, some very simple, but others complicated and sophisticated.
+In a large group of sealings from the palace at Phaistos that seem to be early MM II, or around 1800 BC, over two thirds of the nearly 300 designs are abstract patterns, some very simple, but others complicated and sophisticated.
 The sharp curving of bodies, typical of human bull-leaper figures, is often seen in animals in round images, though others are seen in a natural profile.
 Some seals seem to show their dependence on images from frescos by having a "dado" of lines or ornament beneath the main image, typical of Minoan painting.

 In MM III, from c.
 1700 on a class of "talismanic seals" appear, that are thought to have had a magical function.
 Often they are too deeply cut to be very effective in sealing, and may have been just carried as amulets.
 They are less often found outside Crete than other types.
 Their designs are typically bold and deeply cut, "executed in a brisk and time-saving technique".

 What may be a regional style on large sealings from Zakros in LM I has exotic hybrid monsters such as "Eagle Ladies", a pair of breasts with wings and either a bird's head or a helmet with no head.
 Another has male human legs, bird's wings and a horned goat's head, and a third large breasts, the wings of a butterfly, a human head with crown and animal legs.
 Though "no doubt the designs had some magical import", there seems also to be a strong element of whimsical fantasy.

 When metal, mostly as gold rings, was used, complex designs with many figures were possible.